pico2/Arianrhod/Source/sources/cpython/Doc/library/enum.rst

     >>> list(Animal)
     [<Animal.ant: 1>, <Animal.bee: 2>, <Animal.cat: 3>, <Animal.dog: 4>]

-The semantics of this API resemble :class:`namedtuple`.
+The semantics of this API resemble :class:`~collections.namedtuple`.
 The first argument of the call to :class:`Enum` is the name of the enumeration.

 The second argument is the *source* of enumeration member names.
 It can be a whitespace-separated string of names, a sequence of names, a sequence of